 CSSP and Ellen Pence of Praxis International, Inc. developed the Institutional Analysis (IA) to uncover problematic policies and practices that define and constrain child welfare systems, with a focus on contributors to racial disparities in child welfare services and outcomes.
 The IA is a diagnostic process to reveal and address the disconnect between what a child or youth and their family need to be safe, and how institutions are organized to act.

 The IA team, led by local and national experts, asks questions from the standpoint of children, youth, parents, and caregivers involved with child welfare systems.
 The analysis is intended to help child welfare systems, their institutional and community partners, external community groups, and advocacy organizations work toward the common goals of improving safety, permanency, and well-being outcomes.
-Over the last several years, we have applied the IA to examining the experiences of LGBTQ and gender expansive youth in child welfare (three times) and youth of color involved with the juvenile justice system (one time).
+We have also applied the IA to examining the experiences of LGBTQ+ and gender expansive youth in child welfare and youth of color involved with the juvenile justice system.

 The IA examines institutional policies and practices and the logic, thinking, and assumptions that support them.
 By asking how something comes about, rather than who is doing it, the analysis reveals systemic problems and produces recommendations for more permanent and effective change.